NGSolve/ngsPETSc/docs/src/PETScSNES/hyperelasticity.py.rst

 Non-linear simulation of a Hyperelastic beam
 =============================================

-We here consider a simple beam with a hyperelastic material model.
+We consider a simple beam with a hyperelastic material model.
 In particular, we will assume the beam has energy:

 .. math::